Miami Dolphins elevate 2 for Sunday’s game

-MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have elevated wide receiver River Cracraft and safety Verone McKinley III for Sunday's game against New England.
+MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have elevated tackle Larnel Coleman and wide receiver River Cracraft for Sunday's game against Baltimore.

+Coleman was a seventh-round pick (231st overall) by Miami in the 2021 NFL Draft.
+He missed the 2021 season due to injury.
+Coleman was a four-year letterman (2017-20) and three-year starter at UMass, where he started 28 consecutive games at tackle to finish his collegiate career.

 Cracraft first signed with Miami on Feb.
-17, 2022.
+17, 2022 and was elevated last week, appearing in Miami's win vs. New England.
 He has played in 24 games with one start in his NFL career, making stops in Denver (2018-19) and San Francisco (2020-21).
 He's totaled seven career receptions for 85 yards (12.1 avg.).
 Cracraft also has experience on special teams with 17 career punt returns for 80 yards (4.7 avg.), three kickoff returns for 43 yards (14.3 avg.) and five special teams tackles (three solo).
 He originally entered the NFL on Oct.
 18, 2017 when he was signed to Denver's practice squad.
 He played collegiately at Washington State.

-McKinley first signed with Miami as an undrafted college free agent on May 13, 2022.
-He was a three-year starter (2019-21) at Oregon and earned first-team All-American and first-team All-Pac 12 honors as a junior in 2021.
-He started all 14 games that season, recording 77 tackles (44 solo), six interceptions, 12 passes defensed and one forced fumble.
-In McKinley's collegiate career, he recorded 11 interceptions in 38 games.

 |Name